aaltman99/stochastic-pseudobands/scripts/optimized/README.md

 ## **Purpose**

 The **WFN** file output by these scripts *exponentially* reduces the number of bands required to perform the GW calculation.
-There is currently **no mean-field speedup**, but eventually a spectral slicing algorithm will be implemented in ParaBands that can cirvumvent the current requirement to generate deterministic unoccupied states. **The GW calculation becomes almost independent of system size with this approach.**
+There is currently **no mean-field speedup**, but eventually a spectral slicing algorithm will be implemented in ParaBands that can cirvumvent the current requirement to generate deterministic unoccupied states. **The GW calculation scales quasi-quadratically rather than quarticly with this approach.**

 ## **How It Works**